w3f/polkadot-wiki/docs/general/pcf.md

 ## PCF FAQ

+### PCF General FAQ

+**Why a Cayman Foundation Company and not a Swiss Foundation?**

+A Swiss Foundation structure is a valid option for this entity, but the Cayman structure offers greater operational ease and flexibility.
+Swiss Foundations are subject to income tax by default unless government authorities explicitly grant exceptions, which come with certain requirements.
+In contrast, Cayman Foundation Companies are tax exempt by default.

+**Can this Foundation service Kusama as well?**

+As the Foundation reserves certain rights and powers for tokenholders, it is unclear how the combination of DOT and KSM holders, with differing governance instances, can jointly indicate their preferences.

+After gathering input from key members of the Polkadot community and legal counsel, we suggest moving forward with a Foundation to serve only DOT holders initially.
+Later as a separate initiative we can consider creating a similar but separate foundation to serve KSM holders, and perhaps even help facilitate the creation of similar foundations for any parachain or DAO in the Polkadot ecosystem.

+**How does this foundation shield tokenholders and governance participants from liability?**

+If someone were to make a legal claim that an Polkadot OpenGov action harmed them in some way, everyone who participated in governance may be liable.
+However, if the action was taken by a legal entity with limited liability, like the Polkadot Community Foundation, then it may be held liable but it absorbs the risk and shields the liability of governance participants and tokenholders.
+This is an advantage of routing activities through the Foundation.

+**How will tokenholders know if the foundation is doing what it’s supposed to?**

+Tokenholders can appoint 2 of the 5 directors and the supervisor.
+The idea is that this lets them choose known people who share their values and are committed to Polkadot to gain full access to everything happening inside the foundation, and ability to represent the tokenholders in all decisions.

+The bylaws also require quarterly public transparency reports.
+Over time that can mature to become robust real-time reporting if:

+1. the foundation team does that proactively,
+2. if tokenholders provide additional funding and explicit instructions to enable real-time reporting, or
+3. if tokenholders vote to amend the bylaws to require real-time reporting.

+**How do we avoid service providers or directors turning passive or amassing power over time?**

+Any service provider, director, or supervisor can be removed by a vote of tokenholders at any time.
+In the future, the community could decide to implement a seat rotation, term limits, or other measures to reduce the risk of bureaucratic power.
+These are not provisioned in the current proposal but can be decided via a proposal on the Polkadot OpenGov General Admin track at any time.

+**Can a director just spend the foundation’s money however they want?**

+No. This will depend somewhat on the operating policies the foundation team puts into place, like how many people have to approve/sign any expenditures, if small expenditures are pre-authorized, etc. As with any traditional company, it is technically possible for someone to spend money they’re not supposed to.
+But ultimately, there are several types of recourse if this were to happen.

+If a service provider spends money in a way that wasn’t authorized by the directors, then the service provider is likely in breach of their contract and subject to legal actions.
+If a director spends money that wasn’t properly authorized by the board, then the other directors or the supervisor can take action.
+If they don’t, then the tokenholders can replace them with someone who will.

+Finally, the design of this Foundation as an option, with funding coming only as-needed, minimizes the funds at risk and ensures the Foundation stays reliant on community trust.

+**What if there’s a bad actor?**

+We built redundant checks and balances into the governance system.
+No one person, and no one layer of governance is immune.
+In addition, we selected professional governance professionals for each role, whose businesses rely heavily on maintaining a good reputation.Ultimately, all trails end with the tokenholders’ ability to fire people, withhold budget, or dissolve the foundation in case of any extreme events.

+**Who can fire a director?**

+The bylaws allow two ways for a director to be fired.
+By a director vote, or by a tokenholder vote via the OpenGov General Admin track.What if the directors collude?

+Colluding directors would have to do so in full sight of the tokenholder-appointed directors and the supervisor.
+If all of those people were colluding, then the tokenholders could remove them all, withhold budget, or dissolve the foundation.

+**Who can appoint a Cayman Professional director after one has been removed?**

+The 3 director seats that are not tokenholder-appointed are filled by a director vote, meaning all the seats that are currently filled including both those appointed by tokenholders and those who are not.
+If for some reason there are ever no active directors then the supervisor can appoint one as a backstop.

+Technically, these seats that are not tokenholder-appointed do not always have to be filled by Cayman professionals, but the advice we received is that having a majority based in the Cayman Islands is an important tax and regulatory consideration.

+**Can the tokenholders sue?**

+Potentially, but coordination to prove those bringing suit represent “the tokenholders” as a class would likely be difficult, costly, and require doxing themselves.

+However, the supervisor is a unique role in Cayman Foundation Companies with legal standing to sue directors who violate the Foundation’s governing documents.
+Those documents instruct the directors to respect tokenholder preferences.
+If tokenholders ever feel that the supervisor is not acting appropriately, they can remove and replace the supervisor at any time by approving a proposal to do so on Polkadot OpenGov’s General Admin track.

+### PCF Proposal FAQ

 **Who can submit a proposal to the PCF?**

 Any token holder who has a valid and actionable idea that aligns with the goals and vision of the